mmbman/Katagiri/1983-01-26-Blue-Cliff-Record-Case-40-Talk-1.md

 ## Summary

-Why is this vision of a flower kind of like a dream?
+Cease and desist.
+Why does Nan Ch’uan say we may see a flower as a kind of dream?
 Why do we need a push from the top of a one hundred foot pole?
 Also: is Buddhist community like army training?

 ## Transcript